Pyomo/pyomo/pyomo/contrib/edi/README.md

 ## Usage

 The core object in EDI is the `Formulation`  object, which inherits from the `pyomo.environ.ConcreteModel`.
-Essentally, a `Formulation` is a Pyomo `Model` with some extra stuff, but can be treated exactly as if it were a Pyomo `Model`.
+Essentially, a `Formulation` is a Pyomo `Model` with some extra stuff, but can be treated exactly as if it were a Pyomo `Model`.
 However, an EDI `Formulation` has some additional features that can help simplify model construction.

 Below is a simple example to get started, but additional resources can be found in the [examples](https://github.com/Pyomo/pyomo/tree/main/pyomo/contrib/edi/examples) folder or in the EDI [documentation](https://pyomo.readthedocs.io/en/stable/contributed_packages/edi/index.html)